Tainan: Qigu Salt Mountain, Chihkan Tower, and Anping Fort

 • 3

-Luermenma Temple is a historic Taoist temple dedicated to the sea goddess Mazu, revered by local fishermen and worshippers for protection and blessings.
-The temple features traditional Taiwanese architectural elements, intricate carvings, and colorful decorations that reflect centuries of religious and cultural heritage.
-Visitors can explore the temple grounds, witness local rituals, and gain insight into the spiritual traditions that are an integral part of Tainan’s history.
+Luermen Mazu Temple is a historic Taoist temple dedicated to the sea goddess Mazu, who is revered by local fishermen and worshippers for protection and blessings.
+Showcasing traditional Taiwanese architectural design, the temple features intricate carvings, vibrant decorations, and ornate rooftops that reflect centuries of religious and cultural heritage.
+Visitors can explore the spacious temple grounds, observe local rituals, and gain deeper insight into the spiritual traditions that play an important role in Tainan’s rich history and coastal culture.

 1 hour 10 minutes Admission ticket free